Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Ranks of ideals and dimensions of cell modules and irreducible representations

 \begin{proposition} If $\mathbb{C}^{\psi}[\P_n]$ is semisimple, then the irreducible $\mathbb{C}^{\psi}[\P_n]$-modules $A_n^\mu$ are indexed by elements of the set

 Moreover, for $|\mu|<n$, we have

 \end{proposition}

 We note that in the cases $|\mu|=n$, the right hand side of the formula in the above proposition still holds, but the expression with the term $\mathrm{rank}({I}_{|\mu|}(\mathcal{P}_n))$ is no longer correct (since the partition monoid $\P_n=\InPn$ itself does not have rank $1$).

-It is interesting to compare this statement with \cite[Theorem~2.24(b)]{Halverson2005}, where the dimensions are expressed in a different way.
-Specifically, they show that
+It is interesting to compare this statement with \cite[Theorem~2.24(b)]{Halverson2005}, where the dimensions are given by counting paths in a certain graph $\hat{A}$, whose vertices are labelled by partitions (so called, Bratteli diagrams).